LavaLite/cms/readme.md

-## Lavalite - Bootstrapper for Laravel 5 CMS or Application.
+## Lavalite - Bootstrapper for Laravel Content Management System.

-This is an implementation of the backend of lavalite, which can be used for web based application and Content Management System based upon [Laravel 5.1](http://laravel.com/) and [Twitter Bootstrap 3](http://getbootstrap.com/)
+This is an implementation of Content Management System based on [Laravel 5.2](http://laravel.com/) and [Twitter Bootstrap 3](http://getbootstrap.com/)

 ## Documentation
 Visit [Wiki](https://github.com/LavaLite/cms/wiki) for documentation

 ## System Requirements

-Lavalite is designed to run on a  machine with PHP 5.5 and MySQL 5.5.
+Lavalite is designed to run on a  machine with PHP 5.5.9 and MySQL 5.5.

 * PHP >= 5.5.9 with
     * OpenSSL PHP Extension